 The work inside the Creative Space is much like any other art class.
-Boyle has a degree in art education along with a Masters in Fine Art.
+Boyle has studied art education along with a Masters in Fine Art.
 But along with the creation comes a social hub.

 “People are seeing same faces each week and they are getting to know each other.”

 There is always a discussion of the work at the end of the session and sometimes some personal stories emerge, she said.